Fannon/search-bookmarks-history-and-tabs/README.md

 ## Features

-- Quick search your browser bookmarks, history and open tabs.
-- The extension does not collect any data nor does it make any external requests.
+- **The extension does not collect any data nor does it make any external requests.** (see [Privacy](#privacy--data-protection))
-- Supports two different search approaches:
+- Support for two different search approaches:
   - Fuzzy search (approximate string matching): Slower, but includes also inexact (fuzzy) matches.
   - Exact search (starts with matching): Faster and only exact matching results.
-- Bookmarks can be searched for tags (extracted from title) and folder names.
-- Edit and tag bookmarks with auto complete on tags.
+- Tagging for bookmarks with auto completions.
 - Dark theme / light theme via system settings (see [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))
-- Fallback to use search engines like google, dict.cc etc. (multiple options)
+- Fallback to use search engines like Google, Dict.cc etc. (multiple options)
 - Customization via [user options](#user-configuration).
-- Lightweight: Written in vanilla JavaScript with the goal to only include only [a few necessary libraries](#credits).

 For a list of recent changes, see [CHANGELOG.md](./CHANGELOG.md).